What is the Hand of God in Football? (All you need to know!)

 Why is the goal called the hand of God?

-The opening goal in the historic encounter between Argentina and England was scored by Maradona, using his hands to punch the ball past the English goalkeeper.
+The opening goal in the historic encounter between Argentina and England was scored by Maradona, who used his hands to punch the ball past the English goalkeeper.
 Ironically, He showed no remorse during the post-match.
 He sarcastically claimed the goal was scored a little with his head and a little with the hand of God.

 Is the hand of God’s goals allowed in football?